-7.2.5 It is imperative that exchange partners be visited by staff from the school, or member of staff from SRAI on a regular basis, preferably at least every four years, to ensure that standards are maintained.
+7.2.5 It is imperative that exchange partners be visited by staff from the Faculty, or member of staff from SRAI on a regular basis, preferably at least every four years, to ensure that standards are maintained.
 Such a visit will include inspection of all aspects of the exchange: academic issues; support services, and facilities such as accommodation, computing and recreational provision.
 Failure on the part of our exchange partner to adhere to reasonable standards will result in the closure of the exchange.

 7.2.6 Whenever an academic school proposes an exchange, it should ensure that resources will be available to implement paragraph 7.2.5 above.
 It should also ensure that information about the proposed partner is made available for comment prior to any decision to establish an exchange being made.
 This material should include undergraduate and postgraduate prospectuses and other supporting information such as information on student housing provision and other facilities.

 7.2.7 University of Stirling coordinators must have good working links with the coordinator at the host institution.
 Such links may include common teaching or research interests, previous visits, or similar evidence of existing co-operation.
 Exchanges established at school level must have a coordinator appointed to organise and support the exchange, select students to participate and to provide briefings, assist with the completion of all required documentation and to liaise with the partner institution.
 For exchange agreements operated on a university-wide basis, SRAI will co-ordinate the programme on a similar basis.
 Where such a coordinator is not identified, the exchange should not be approved.
 SRAI will ensure that arrangements are made to enable incoming students to apply, be processed, and gain admission to the university.